Y0Coss/docs-fork/pages/network/additional_ip/primary_additional_ip_concepts/guide.en-gb.md

 ## Additional IP Addresses

 Additional IP addresses offer enhanced flexibility and are infrastructure-agnostic, meaning they are not tied to any specific underlying hardware or solution.
 This allows for dynamic reassignment between different services within the same region (with an exception for the eu-west-gra, eu-west-sbg and eu-west-rbx regions).
-You can find more information about the Additional IP moving limitations in [this guide](/pages/bare_metal_cloud/dedicated_servers/move-failover-ip).
+For more information about moving Additional IP, please check [this guide](/pages/bare_metal_cloud/dedicated_servers/move-failover-ip).

 ### Characteristics: